osilander/203.311/Week3/Week3.md

 ```

 > **EXERCISE 9**
-> We learned earlier how to make bar charts.
-Make bar charts for the normal tissue, primary tumor and secondary tumor.
-Do you prefer them to the pie charts?
+> We learned how to make bar charts earlier, so make bar charts for the normal tissue, primary tumor and secondary tumor.
+Are the pie charts or the bar charts more clear at presenting the data?

 ## Critically Evaluating Your Data

-In 1980, Robert Jackman wrote an influential [paper](https://www.jstor.org/stable/2095134) looking at the link between social factors and income for a global range of countries.
-Although this study is over 40 years old and is not based on genetic data, the analysis is widely known as a case study of how to look critically at data.
-It is worth considering for that reason alone.
+Way back in 1980, when spandex and mullets were the height of fashion, Robert Jackman wrote an influential [paper](https://www.jstor.org/stable/2095134).
+Jackman was looking for links between social factors and income across a global range of countries.
+Although this study is now over 40 years old and it is not genetic data, the analysis is a widely known case study of how to look critically at data.
+We're going to look at it for that reason.

 Let's start by loading the dataset.